bikeindex/bikebook/README.markdown

 #### Running it

 Locally we use [rerun](https://github.com/alexch/rerun) to restart the app on changes.
 Launch the app in development mode with `rerun 'rackup'`.
-You can run the tests with `rerun 'rake spec'`.
+You can run the tests with `rerun 'rake spec'` (sometimes this breaks and infinitely reloops.
+Srys.)

 Asset compilation with `sass --watch assets/styles/style.scss:public/site.css` and `coffee -cw -o public/  assets/scripts/site.coffee`, lazy for now.